PA is Under-Treated

 Not only are African Americans at higher risk of developing hypertension, they are more likely to develop primary aldosteronism.
 Yet, they receive poorer healthcare, and are largely underrepresented in clinical trials.
 The impact of gender on the disease is equally critical.
 For example, when present during pregnancy, it causes maternal and fetal complications.
 These factors remain largely overlooked, and warrant proper interventions at the public health level.

 The wider socio-economic costs of under-treating primary aldosteronism are as damaging as its distressing impact on individuals, families, and communities.
 Adrenal venous sampling and adrenalectomies may come at a price for healthcare systems, and while more affordable, medical treatment is less effective.
 However, when taking prevalence and burden of disease into consideration, the financial consequences of under-treating primary aldosteronism far exceed those of available options.
-In the US alone, the cost of cardiovascular disease was estimated at $219 billion in 2015, and the total cost of diabetes reached $327 billion in 2017.
+In the US alone, the cost of cardiovascular disease was estimated at $363 billion from 2016 to 2017, and the total cost of diabetes reached $327 billion in 2017.

 - John W. Funder, Commentary: Primary aldosteronism as a public health issue, Lancet, Vol 4, Issue 12, P972-973, Dec 01, 2016, DOI: 10.1016/S2213-8587(16)30272-8